Caregiver Support Coordinator

 - Maintain client confidentiality and adhere to HIPPA requirements at all times

-- Coordinate and schedule Caregiver support and Grief Recovery support groups
+- Coordinate and schedule Caregiver support and other support groups

 - Coordinate events and presentations with outside agencies on caregiver topics

 - Work with individual caregivers on locating, obtaining, and using available services and supports